• News

 Record of Ragnarok Season 2 blew away my expectations earlier this year, and now in Part 2, the series takes five episodes to showcase fight number six.
 After a cliffhanger in Part 1 of the season, Record of Ragnarok Season 2 Part 2 starts where the last left off, with Buddha fighting on the side of humanity.
 Announced as the god’s next fighter Buddha decides to fight on the side of those he came from and save them since no other god will.
 At a virtual tie, Buddha winning can mean something big for humanity, but if he loses, they lose big.

-Record of Ragnarok is an exciting blend of hyper-stylized animation, fantastic action, and intriguing explorations of mythological gods and heroes based on the manga series from mangaka Ajichika, Shinya Umemura, and Takumi Fukui (published in English by VIZ Media via their VIZ Signature imprint).
 While Season 2 Part 2 brings more of the same, it does have one element that it changes up.
 Instead of showing the audience multiple fights, this section of the season focuses on really just one—granted it ends up being more than meets the eye.

 For the first time, Record of Ragnarok Season 2 Part 2 gives the audience a battle for humanity with two connected individuals.
 On one side, the Seven Gods of Good Fortune represent Zerofuku, the God of Misfortune.
 And on the other, Buddha.
 While their fight itself is the best that studio Graphinica has created yet, the interpersonal relationship and growth of the two characters over the course of the five episodes is really what makes this back half of Season 2 a great finale.

-In the series’ signature style of weaving in lore into a fight audiences are introduced to the two most charismatic and empathetic characters of the series so far—and arguably of the entire series if you’ve read the manga.
+In the series’ signature style of weaving in lore into a fight, audiences are introduced to the two most charismatic and empathetic characters of the series so far—and arguably of the entire series if you’ve read the manga.
 On the charismatic side, Buddha has your attention.
 Wearing a sleeveless shirt, slides, and a man-bun, this iteration of the great prince turned god is all about calmness, or rather a lack of emotion.
-He doesn’t remember Zerofuku and he’s really just going with the flow of things, which means fighting for those who need it.
+He doesn’t remember Zerofuku, and he’s really just going with the flow of things, which means fighting for those who need it.

-Ascribed the middle path, much of the information we see about Buddha is how he achieved enlightenment and how his choices created a following of people who followed his stride.
+Ascribed to the middle path, much of the information we see about Buddha is about how he achieved enlightenment and how his choices created a following of people who followed his stride.
 He doesn’t push away suffering but notices its utility as a necessary element of life.
-Happiness isn’t something found outside of pain, but rather something that comes from within.
+Happiness isn’t something found outside of pain but rather something that comes from within.
 And those pieces of wisdom are what inform Zerofuku.

 Record of Ragnarok Season 2 Part 2 - But Why Tho (1)